Want to spend less on motorcycle insurance?

 As a self-proclaimed motorcycle historian, I would also always encourage a friend to fight the urge and go original where possible.
 Old bikes are artifacts of motorcycle history.
 Anyways…..

 Going with the original look and style of the bike is always the safest bet if you want to maximize the value of your ride.
-I have done my best to keep “Cal” the shovelhead close to original.
+I have done my best to keep “Cal” the Shovelhead close to original.
 I even went as far as creating my own set of two piece handlebars.
-The only “customization” of note on “Cal” is the use of some blackout truck bed coating on the fender struts and dust shields – these parts were too far gone in terms of chrome damage.
+The only “customization” of note on “Cal” is the use of some blackout truck bed coating spray paint on the fender struts and dust shields – these parts were too far gone in terms of chrome damage.
 Eventually, I might pick up replacement sets of these parts at a swap meet, but for now I have kept the factory original motorcycle parts on the bike with a little paint to help things out.

 What is the quantified difference?
 Honestly, it is hard to be precise here.
 That said, a good estimate of the difference is KBB and NADA guides.
 They always have pricing tiers like Poor, Fair, Good, and Excellent.
 Honestly, the different between Very Good and Excellent is usually the difference.
 When you get into the really historic bikes, a large percentage of factory original parts can actually take the price of the bike above the highest price mark.

 Finally, I would like to answer one more question with this post.
 How do you know that part you are looking at is a factory original motorcycle part?
 At least when it comes to American bikes, Harley-Davidson tended to stamp larger parts with part numbers.
-For example, swingarms and mufflers will always have a stamp on them indicating part number and year of original manufacture – see my related blog post on this issue.
+For example, swingarms and mufflers will always have a stamp on them indicating part number and year of original manufacture – see my related blog post on swingarm numbers.
 To the extent they used third-party contractors to help produce “factory original” parts, these vendors tended to stamp their own logos in non-descript places.
 For example, fender tips normally have a logo or some other stamp on the inside.

 Anyways, I hope with this post that I have helped a few of you who are wavering between a crazy customization and using factory original motorcycle parts.
 The reward of keeping it original goes beyond just the value in the bike.
 I can tell you from personal experience that standing over a bike from the 70s that looks exactly as it did when it rolled off the factory floor has a feeling of satisfaction that is a reward in and of itself.